The width of embedded circles: The width of the boundary of discs

 If $p$ and $q$ are joined by a free boundary minimising geodesic $\gamma$ of free boundary index $\geq 2$, then there exists a sweepout $\{p_t',q_t'\}$ of $\partial \Omega$ such that $d(p_t',q_t')< d(p,q)$ for every $t\in [0,1]$. \end{prop} \begin{proof} By the hypotheses, there exists a sweepout $\{p_t,q_t\}$ of $\partial \Omega$ that satisfies $i)$, $ii)$, $iii)$ and $iv)$ in Proposition \ref{propstarcritical1}.
 In particular, in small interval $(1/2-\delta,1/2+\delta)$, the sweepout $\{p_t,q_t\}$ is regularly strictly monotone, that is, $\{p_t,q_t\}=\partial c_t$ with $c_{1/2}=\gamma$ for some smoothly varying strictly monotone family of smooth curves $c_t$.

-By construction, and by the second variation formula \eqref{eqsecondvariation}, $L(c_t)$ is a function that has a critical point at $t=1/2$, and a strictly negative second derivative at that point.
-Since the free boundary index of $\gamma$ is at least two, this negative subspace for the index form $Q$ belongs to a two-dimensional subspace of $\Gamma(N\gamma')$ where $Q$ is negative definite.
-Choose some $Y\in \Gamma(N\gamma')$ in this subspace in such way that
+By construction, and by the second variation formula \eqref{eqsecondvariation}, $L(c_t)$ is a function that has a critical point at $t=1/2$, and a strictly negative second derivative at that point, equal to $Q(uX,uX)<0$, for $u>0$ solving \eqref{eqfirstjacobieigen}, see Proposition \ref{propstarcritical1}.
+Since we assume the free boundary index of $\gamma$ is at least two, there exists $Y\in \Gamma(N\gamma')$ linearly independent with $uX$ such that $Q(uX,Y)=0$ and the quadratic form $Q$ is negative definite in the linear space they generate.
+Moreover, since $\gamma$ is stable for variations with fixed extremities,

-are linearly independent vectors in $T_p\partial\Omega\times T_q\partial\Omega$, extend $Y$ to a vector field in $\Omega$ with compact support that is tangent to $\partial \Omega$, and denote by $\psi_s$ the flow generated by $Y$.
+are linearly independent vectors in $T_p\partial\Omega\times T_q\partial\Omega$.
+Extend $Y$ to a vector field in $\Omega$ with compact support that is tangent to $\partial \Omega$, and denote by $\psi_s$ the flow generated by $Y$.